-- Write for a range of purposes and audiences, confidently selecting structure and organisation. - Describe settings, characters and atmosphere to consciously engage the reader. - Use dialogue to convey a character and advance the action with increasing confidence. - Create paragraphs that are usually suitably linked. - Use known genres to create writing to suit Power of Reading texts. - Proofread work, assess the effectiveness of writing and make corrections and improvements. - Use a wider range of linking words/phrases between sentences and paragraphs to build cohesion including time and place adverbials. - Use relative clauses beginning with a relative pronoun (who, which, where, when, whose, that). - Consolidate use of speech punctuation, particularly the position of the comma. - Spell many words from the Year 5/6 word list; focusing on spellings words with prefixes and suffixes. - Spell complex homophones correctly (affect/effect, practise/practice, past/passed). - Continue to increase the speed of handwriting by choosing the shape of the letter to use when given a choice and joining letters accurately. - Write explanation texts using correct structure. (in history) - Identify and use relative pronouns. - Experiment with clause position in complex sentences. - Edit and improve written pieces.
-Consistently use correct apostrophes to show possession and omission. - Spell some verb prefixes correctly (deactivate, overturn).
+- Write for a range of purposes and audiences, confidently selecting structure and organisation. - Describe settings, characters and atmosphere to consciously engage the reader. - Use dialogue to convey a character and advance the action with increasing confidence. - Create paragraphs that are usually suitably linked. - Proofread work, assess the effectiveness of writing and make corrections and improvements. - To use the following punctuation correctly: commas to clarify meaning and avoid ambiguity, commas for parenthesis, brackets for parenthesis, dashes for parenthesis, correct speech punctuation. - Use a wider range of linking words/phrases between sentences and paragraphs to build cohesion including time and place adverbials. - Use relative clauses beginning with a relative pronoun (who, which, where, when, whose, that), e.g. Professor Scriffle, who was a famous inventor, had made a new discovery.